 The MPPI group, together with the CFPRG in FABI, is also elucidating pathogenicity strategies employed by Cercospora zeina, the causal agent of GLS.
 We are taking a comparative genomics approach, through whole genome sequencing of C. zeina isolates.
 The research is followed up using functional genomics tools developed in the CFPRG.
 In addition, we are carrying out genetic diversity studies of C.zeina.

-The MPPI group is hosted in the Plant Sciences Complex with excellent laboratories for plant biotechnology research, dedicated Arabidopsis growth rooms and access to phytotron and glasshouse facilities.
-Several bioinformatics software packages and databases have been developed by the group in collaboration with the Bioinformatics and Computational Biology Unit at the University of Pretoria.
+The MPPI group is hosted in the Plant Sciences Complex with excellent laboratories for plant biotechnology research, and access to phytotron and glasshouse facilities.
+Several bioinformatics software packages and databases have been developed by the group in collaboration with the Centre for Bioinformatics and Computational Biology at the University of Pretoria.